luciaeveberger/wizard_simulation/README.md

 #### 3. Pattern Bettor
 This bettor examines the patterns of the other betters and builds their betting strategy off the original bets and wins of the other players.
-They will be influenced by the score and build their model on Bayesian probability.
+This bettor takes the highest previous score and the count from the round before.
+Using that information, they bets on that number (or percentage in the future).
+After enough rounds, they could build their model on the successful probability estimates of their fellow teammates betting strategies (Bayesian).